 Geoff spends some of his spare time competing in MG Car Club events and remains a keen supporter of Leicester Tigers rugby club where he is a member of a committee.”

 Until her retirement earlier this year, Sabine worked in the education and training sector for 25 years.
 She is a qualified teacher and has always enjoyed studying, which culminated in her gaining a master’s degree in Education Leadership and Management.
 Her years of working first as a teacher and then as a manager helped to provide the guidance and support that Governors are expected to give to the college staff and students.
-Being a member of the Corporation is a fantastic way of staying in touch with this ever changing environment.
+Being a member of the Corporation is a fantastic way of staying in touch with this ever-changing environment.
 She particularly enjoys meeting the staff and students at various events throughout the year.

-Personally, she enjoys travelling, cooking for family and friends, listening to all kinds of music and reading books in her first language, German.
+She enjoys travelling, cooking for family and friends, listening to all kinds of music and reading books in her first language, German.
 Last year, she became a grandma for the first time, which is undoubtedly the best job in the world!

 Greg has a wealth of experience in the education sector, being a former Local Leader of Education (LLE) and a retired primary Executive Head Teacher, based in a school which was the first in the area to convert to a standalone academy.
-He is a Director of both the Lincoln Diocesan Board of Education and of the Lincoln Diocesan Academy Trust, and is Chair of the Learning and Development Committee of the former and the Finance Committee of the latter.
+He is a Director of both the Lincoln Diocesan Board of Education and of the Lincoln Diocesan Academy Trust and is Chair of the Learning and Development Committee of the former and the Finance Committee of the latter.
 He represents the diocese on the Scrutiny Committees of both North and North East Lincolnshire Councils.
-Greg is also a member of the governing body of a local secondary academy with special responsibility for pupil behaviour, and is a local community leader.
+Greg is also a member of the governing body of a local secondary academy with special responsibility for pupil behaviour and is a local community leader.
 In his spare time, he is Vice Chairman of the Grimsby and Cleethorpes Model Engineering Society.

 Greg was appointed as an independent Governor in July 2015, and has a particular interest in teaching and learning within the College.
 He sits on the Search, Remuneration, and Quality, Teaching and Learning Committees and is Chair of the Resources Committee.

 Jerry has been an independent Governor since 2015, and is the Chair of Governors at a Grimsby primary school, having overseen its transition to a standalone academy.
 He is also a Governor at an independently-funded local junior and senior school, is Chair of a seventeen-school Multi-Academy Trust and has previously served on the governing body of a local secondary school.
-He therefore understands the continuing needs of students throughout their education.
+He, therefore, understands the continuing needs of students throughout their education.
 In addition, Jerry was appointed as a National Leader of Governance in 2015.

-In his working life, Jerry is the founder and Managing Director of a training company, has been a management consultant working for many large, blue chip food companies, and has held senior positions within the food manufacturing industry.
+In his working life, Jerry is the founder and Managing Director of a training company, has been a management consultant working for many large, blue-chip food companies, and has held senior positions within the food manufacturing industry.